- John 5:3-4

 were intentionally corrupted to destroy the continuity of the message of the

-the Gnostic corruption but the King James delivers the truth without any
+hold to the Gnostic corruption but the King James delivers the truth without

-hesitation simply because it is God’s Word preserved.
+any hesitation simply because it is God’s preserved Word.